Calibration of neutron star natal kick velocities to isolated pulsar observations: Binary Evolution Model

 \subsection{Simulated Kick Distributions}

 The procedure for simulating a kick distribution while accounting for binary interactions is almost identical to Section~\ref{sec:sse}, except we run $\texttt{COMPAS}$ in Binary Stellar Evolution (BSE) mode.
-As before, the supernova kick and remnant mass prescription is defined according to MM20, with the relevant parameters being varied across the ranges $v_{\rm ns} \in [300, 350, 400, 450, 500, 550, 600, 650, 700]$ km/s and $\sigma_{\rm ns} \in [0.1, 0.2, 0.3, 0.4, 0.5]$ km/s.
+As before, the supernova kick and remnant mass prescription is defined according to MM20, with the relevant parameters being varied across the ranges $v_{\rm ns} \in [400, 425, 450, 475, 500, 525, 550, 575, 600, 625, 650, 675, 700]$~km/s and $\sigma_{\rm ns} \in [0.1, 0.2, 0.3, 0.4, 0.5]$ km/s.
 Each simulation consists of $10^6$ binaries, where the mass of the more massive ZAMS star in each binary, i.e. the primary mass ($m_1$), is drawn from a Kroupa IMF in the range $[5, 150] M_\odot$ as before.
+All the binary evolution parameters are set to the $\texttt{COMPAS}$ defaults.
 The mass of the secondary star ($m_2$) is then chosen so that the mass ratio $q = m_2/m_1$ follows a uniform distribution on $[0.01,1]$ with $m_2 \geq 0.1 M_\odot$.
 The initial semi-major axis of the binary is sampled from a uniform-in-log distribution on $[0.01, 1000]$ AU.
 All the binaries are generated with zero initial eccentricity, and at solar metallicity ($Z = Z_\odot=0.0142$).
 If a binary is disrupted by the first supernova, the companion star is evolved further to account for the possibility that it too experiences a SN and an additional kick.
-All other parameters are set to the $\texttt{COMPAS}$ defaults.